top of page

 I spent twenty-five years as an ER nurse, mostly nights, before finishing a degree in English and discovering that I loved to write.
 I’ve lived aboard a boat in Santa Barbara Harbor, traced my genealogy to the year 310, and married a man whose character I have been stealing for my fiction ever since.

-I currently lives in Daphne, Alabama, on the Gulf Coast, where the light is particular and the past is close.
+I currently live in Daphne, Alabama, on the Gulf Coast, where the light is particular and the past is close.

 My poetry and short stories appear in various literary journals.
 Postcards: Collected Poems and Short Stories was published in 2024.
 My debut novel, Margaret of Thibodaux, was released in March 2025.
 My second novel, Mimi and Maurice, is forthcoming in September 2026.
 Road Clothes, my third novel, is expected in 2027.